Anti-tank warfare: Tactics

-Ground-to-air cooperation was not yet systematic in any army of the period, but given sufficient warning ground attack aircraft could support ground troops even during an enemy attack in an attempt to interdict the enemy units before they come into tactical combat zone.
-Various bomb loads can be used depending on what type of tank unit is engaged in at the time or who its accompanying troops are.
-This is an indirect form of anti-tank warfare where the tanks are denied the opportunity to even reach combat.
+Ground-to-air cooperation was not yet systematic in any army of the period, but, given sufficient warning, ground attack aircraft could support ground troops, even during an enemy attack, in an attempt to interdict enemy units before they entered the tactical combat zone.
+Various bomb loads can be used depending on the type of tank unit engaged at the time or who its accompanying troops are.
+This is an indirect form of anti-tank warfare in which tanks are denied the opportunity even to reach combat.

-Field artillery was particularly effective in firing against tank formations because although they were rarely able to destroy a tank by direct penetration, they would severely crater the area preventing the tanks from moving therefore causing them to become nearly stationary targets for the ground attack aircraft, or disrupting the enemy schedule and allowing own troops more time to prepare their defense.
+Field artillery was particularly effective in firing against tank formations because, although they were rarely able to destroy a tank by direct penetration, they would severely crater the area, preventing the tanks from moving, therefore causing them to become nearly stationary targets for the ground attack aircraft, or disrupting the enemy schedule and allowing their own troops more time to prepare their defense.

 Examples of Czech hedgehogs deployed on the Atlantic Wall in the vicinity of Calais.

-Anti-tank defense proper was by 1942 designed in First World War fashion with several prepared trench lines incorporating anti-tank weapons of different abilities.
+Anti-tank defense proper was, by 1942, designed in First World War fashion, with several prepared trench lines incorporating anti-tank weapons of varying capabilities.
 Depending on terrain and the available line-of-sight, the longer-ranged guns could begin to fire on approaching tanks from as far as 2 kilometers, which was also the range at which German Panther and Tiger tank gunners were trained to fire.
-Anti-tank guns were usually deployed to cover terrain more suitable for tanks, and were protected by minefields laid at about 500 meters to 1 kilometer from their positions by combat engineers.
-In the Red Army the anti-tank rifle units would be positioned throughout the forward trench line and would engage the lighter tanks and any other vehicles, such as infantry half-tracks in an attempt to separate them from the tanks.
+Anti-tank guns were usually deployed to cover terrain more suitable for tanks and were protected by minefields laid by combat engineers at about 500 meters to 1 kilometer from their positions.
+In the Red Army, anti-tank rifle units would be positioned throughout the forward trench line and would engage lighter tanks and other vehicles, such as infantry half-tracks, to separate them from the tanks.
 The anti-tank guns deployed further back would often hold their fire until enemy tanks were within the most effective range for their ammunition.
-Where there were insufficient anti-tank weapons, engineers would construct anti-tank obstacles such as dragon's teeth or czech hedgehog.
+Where there were insufficient anti-tank weapons, engineers would construct anti-tank obstacles such as dragon's teeth or Czech hedgehog.